-Put 20 people in a lab, feed them tasty meals that they enjoy, and let them eat until they’re satisfied.
+Researchers put 20 people in a lab, fed them tasty meals that they enjoyed, and encouraged them to eat until they were satisfied.

 Of course this single, small-scale (although highly controlled) study, which I wrote about last week, can’t provide definitive answers.
 But I think it points to something important.